 Wenita has some archaeological reports written when blocks were originally acquired by the Forest Service.
 These will be digitised and made available.
 So far, we have: The Archaeology and European History of the Cuttance Block, The Archaeology and European History of the Wangaloa Block, The Archaeology and European History of the Hope Hill Block, The Archaeology and European History of the Pophams, Morrisons, and Moneymore Blocks, and Archeaological Inspection - The Allanton and Wilson Blocks..
 Archaeological reports for Scroggs Hill, Moeraki Bush, and Nugget Stream blocks of the FF9 Clutha forests were commissioned by the previous owner Fulton Hogan.

 High Conservation Value Forest (HCVF) areas

-Wenita has identified three HCVF areas within its forests.
+Wenita has identified five HCVF areas within its forests.
 They are: